dbc60/blog/content/note/2016-11-04-business-and-startups.md

 - Build a launch list so you have a potential customer base and to guage whether or not you're going to be able to successfully _market_ your SaaS offering.
 If you can't get an email address, you'll never get a credit card number.

 #### Finding the Right Words

 Now that we have our guess, we need to answer three important questions:

 1. What do I think people want to do?
 1. Why would they want to do that?
 1. Why would they pay money for that?

-Excercise: Fill in the blank.
+Exercise: Fill in the blank.
 Define the ability, outcome and value for your guess. _I believe that people want to [ability] so that they can [outcome]_, _and they would pay good money for that because [value]_.

 Example: